metomi/rose/sphinx/tutorial/cylc/scheduling/integer-cycling.rst

    "pur.3" -> "mak.3" -> "bak.3" -> "sel.3"
    "pre.3" -> "bak.3" -> "cle.3"

-Adding this dependency "strings together" the cycles forcing them to run in order.
+Adding this dependency "strings together" the cycles, forcing them to run in order.
 We refer to dependencies between cycles as :term:`inter-cycle dependencies<inter-cycle dependency>`.